ULTIMATE GUIDE TO A STRESS FREE WEDDING DAY

 Tip #38 – Wear nylons, stay up tights, the Spanx, knee-highs, etc.

 Most of the blisters can be avoided by wearing nylons.
 Also you gonna be a bit warmer.
 Again, most of the time, nobody knows what you're wearing underneath.
-The main rule for the day is to be comfortable and worry happy.
+The main rule for the day is to be comfortable and worry free.

 Tip #39 – If you must spray tan, trial run is a must!